My First School Server Deployment

 Great progress!
 My USB ethernet dongle “just works,” even when I boot up with it plugged in.
 Registering an XO-1 “just works” and it puts schoolserver.local into the collaboration server field.

-So I put up the instructions for loading XS-CE software on a XO-1.75 at http://schoolserver.wordpress.com/xs-installation/community-edition-xs-on-xo-1-75/.
+So I put up the instructions for loading XS-CE software on a XO-1.75 at https://schoolserver.wordpress.com/xs-installation/community-edition-xs-on-xo-1-75/.

 Ejabberd still has problems starting because it’s trying to create a lock on a temporary file system directory which hasn’t been created yet.